Navigation

 • Loosening of the joint and hip fracture.
 The artificial joint can become loose over many years, which can cause the bone around it to become thin and break.

-• Some people develop a limp after hip revision surgery.
+• A limp after hip revision surgery.
 This can get better over time, but sometimes it’s permanent.

 Alternatives to hip replacement

-Your surgeon will usually only recommend you have a hip replacement if other treatments haven’t worked.
-These include changes to your lifestyle, physiotherapy and taking painkillers.
+Your surgeon will only recommend a hip replacement if other treatments – for example, changes to your lifestyle, physiotherapy and taking painkillers – haven’t worked.

-You’re likely to need a hip replacement if you have severe hip pain and limited movement, and other treatments haven’t worked.
-This might include having had physiotherapy, making lifestyle changes and taking painkillers.
+You’re likely to need a hip replacement if you have severe hip pain, stiffness, and limited movement – and other treatments haven’t worked.
+These might include physiotherapy, making lifestyle changes and taking painkillers.

-For more information, see our introductory section about hip replacement.
+For more information, see our sections about hip replacement and about hip revision.

-Hip replacement recovery time is about three months for many people.
-Most are fully recovered and back to their usual activities by then.
-Some people find it takes longer, especially if they have a physically demanding job.
+It usually takes about three months to recover from hip replacement operation.
+You’ll probably be back to your usual activities by then.
+But you may find it takes longer, especially if you have a physically demanding job.
 For some people, a full recovery can take up to a year.

-For more information, see our section on recovery for hip replacement and hip revision.
+For more information, see our section on recovery following hip replacement and hip revision.

-You can find out more in our section on recovery for hip replacement and hip revision.
+For more information, see our section on recovery following hip replacement and hip revision.

 Yes, it can be.
-It’s takes about an hour to do the operation and you’ll need to be in hospital for several days.
-Afterwards it’s going to take a few weeks to get back to your usual activities such as driving and going back to work.
+It’s takes about an hour to do the operation1 and you’ll need to be in hospital for several days.
+Afterwards, it will take weeks to a few months to get back to your usual activities such as driving and going back to work.
 You’ll need someone to help you when you’re at home recovering.

-For more information, see our section on recovery for hip replacement and hip revision.
+For more information, see our section on recovery following hip replacement and hip revision.

 In the first week or so after the operation, you’re likely to have some pain and discomfort.
 You may also have some swelling and bruising which can take a while to get better.
+The arthritic pain you had before surgery will quickly go after the operation, but you can have pain from the operation itself.
 Take over-the-counter pain killers if you need them and try not to sit for long periods.
+Some people feel very little pain while others need to take pain-relief medicines for several weeks.

-You can find out more in our section on recovery for hip replacement and hip revision.
+For more information, see our section on recovery following hip replacement and hip revision.

 More on this topic